weareenvoy/tdd-string-calculator/readme.md

 > why there’s no focus on trying to validate the input.
 Normally, that would be part of the tests we
 > would need to write, for sure, but for the purposes of the kata, we will assume the input being sent
 > is pre-validated.

+#### Interlude #2 -- Refactoring (for real this time)

+Follow along with the code completely by following the commits in `refactor/part-2`.

+Back to the refactoring step!
+You may nave noticed in the last test that our implementation missed a pretty important part of the necessary actions.
+We’re sending the full string, including new delimiter definition, to the processing code.
+Since PHP coerces strings without numbers to `0`, we’re getting a passing test.
+This is not a good thing!
+It means that there’s a possibility of getting a bad value because of bad input.

+> Yes, I know I said about 20 lines ago that we don't care about validating input.
+This isn’t input
+> validation so much as it’s handling the data properly within our own code.
+The unfortunate part
+> here is that I can’t come up with a test case that fits our required setup AND doesn’t worry about
+> input validation.
+This is a case where the language (PHP) introduces a silent issue if you’re going
+> to try and do the same thing in another language.
+Follow along with me as we do this work anyway,
+> but do keep in mind that this will be code that’s not explicitly covered by a test.

+> If you can think of a test for that, submit a PR!

+So, let’s fix that to make sure we don’t have any potential issues there.
+After we run the tests, they still pass!